Historic Sites of Manitoba: Swan Valley Historical Museum (Swan River)

 Among the buildings at the museum is Lady Hubble School No. 2098, which operated at SW28-37-28W from 1923 to 1964.
 The museum also has materials pertaining to West Favelle School No. 1037, Swan River School No. 1047, Durban School No. 1080, Minitonas School No. 1102, and others.

-Other buildings include the Darroch Building (built in 1940s and moved to museum in 1999), Bowsman CNR Station, Benito Telephone Office, Ferguson House (built in 1923 and moved to museum in 1997), St. Peter’s Anglican Church (built at Kenville in 1930 and moved to museum in 1978) and the ship Princess (used on Lake Winnipegosis and moved to the museum in 1987).
+Other buildings include the Darroch Building (built in 1940s and moved to museum in 1999), Canadian National Railway station from Bowsman, Manitoba Telephone System office from Benito, Ferguson House (built in 1923 and moved to museum in 1997), St. Peter’s Anglican Church (built at Kenville in 1930 and moved to museum in 1978) and the ship Princess (used on Lake Winnipegosis and moved to the museum in 1987).

 A plaque commemorates Gertrude Twilley Richardson who was instrumental in organizing the first “Women’s Suffrage Society” in Manitoba on 22 March 1912 which existed until women got the vote in 1917.